When the lottery wants to boost ticket sales, they don’t raise the odds. They raise the jackpot.

 - A course

-Tamara Mellon (the founder of Jimmy Choo) is someone who’s doing this brilliantly right now.
+Tamara Mellon, the founder of Jimmy Choo, is someone who’s done this brilliantly.
 She’s not advertising shoes, nor heels, nor cool designs.
-She’s advertising female fuck yeah.